sphericam, the early years

 Of course, when the opportunity presents itself, a good old ammo box should be used to mount the PC inside.
 The ammo box and camera head are mounted to a standard US army "molle" backpack frame.
 Fun fact: this is the same backpack frame used by the original Ghostbusters.

 Hacking around with analog video components eventually evolved into the device that became Sphericam 1, which was launched on Kickstarter in 2012.
 This Kickstarter campaign earned around $35,000 USD, from around 50 backers, who eventually received their working Sphericam 1 cameras a few months later (we were late in shipping them, but we did ship them all).
+Catch up on what I'm doing now.

 trade shows and field testing